-According to PACER**, Beverly Clausen, a senior residing in Illinois, fell behind on payments for a HSBC credit card.
+According to PACER**, a senior citizen consumer in Illinois fell behind on payments for a HSBC credit card.
 After the debt became delinquent, Bureaus Investment Group LLC bought it and attempted to collect.
-When she received an initial collection letter dated August 26, 2009, she obtained the assistance of legal aid attorneys who informed the collection agency, in writing, that Ms. Clausen represented by counsel.
-They also directed Bureaus Investment Group LLC to cease contacting her and stop all further collection activities because Ms. Clausen was forced, by her financial circumstances, to refuse to pay the debt.
+When she received an initial collection letter dated August 26, 2009, she obtained the assistance of legal aid attorneys who informed the collection agency, in writing, that the consumer was represented by counsel.
+They also directed Bureaus Investment Group LLC to cease contacting her and stop all further collection activities because the consumer was forced, by her financial circumstances, to refuse to pay the debt.

-Nonetheless, the collection agency sent Ms. Clausen two more collection letters, demanding payment of the HSBC debt.
+Nonetheless, the collection agency sent the consumer two more collection letters, demanding payment of the HSBC debt.
 Her attorney had to send then an additional letter, directing them to cease communications and to cease collections.
 Finally a complaint was filed with the US District Court.

 The complaint accused Bureaus Investment Group LLC of the following FDCPA violations:

-- Communicating with Ms. Clausen after a direction to cease communications, and continuing to demand payment of a debt that she had indicated that she refused to pay (15 U.S.C. § 1692c(c))
+- Communicating withthe consumer after a direction to cease communications, and continuing to demand payment of a debt that she had indicated that she refused to pay (15 U.S.C. § 1692c(c))

-- Communicating with Ms. Clausen when they knew she was represented by an attorney with respect to the debt (15 U.S.C. § 1692c(a)(2))
+- Communicating with the consumer when they knew she was represented by an attorney with respect to the debt (15 U.S.C. § 1692c(a)(2))